 This roasted steelhead trout recipe started as a salmon recipe.
 As a fan of all things New York and NY bagels, I wanted to create an easy dish reminiscent of that lox and bagel flavor I love, with a little more freshness.
 On a recent trip to the US, I found some gorgeous steelhead trout in the local grocery store, and decided to run with it.

 After spreading a thin layer of Dijon mustard over the fish, I liberally covered the top of the trout in everything bagel seasoning.
-To keep the fish moist as it baked, we made an aluminum foil pouch for the first 12 minutes of cook time to allow the fish to steam, then removed the top layer of foil for the last 6-8 minutes to crisp up the topping.
+To keep the fish moist as it baked, we made an aluminum foil pouch to allow the fish to cook gently, then opened the foil for the last few minutes to crisp up the topping.

 Full measurements and directions included in printable recipe card below.